 Access was “hanging by a thread before and it’s hanging by a shredded thread now because of the pandemic,” said Sarah Stoesz, president and CEO of Planned Parenthood North Central States, which represents Iowa, Minnesota, Nebraska, North Dakota, and South Dakota.

 Thanks to South Dakota’s intense abortion restrictions, many people were traveling out of state for care even before the pandemic.
-The state requires patients to undergo counseling 72 hours before their procedure, not including weekends and holidays—it’s the most restrictive waiting period in the country.
+The state requires patients to undergo counseling 72 hours before their procedure, not including weekends and holidays—the most restrictive waiting period in the country.
 That counseling must be done in person, which effectively bans prescribing abortion medication via telemedicine, and the physician providing the abortion, not a nurse or another staffer, must do the state-mandated counseling.

 This web of regulations meant that the Sioux Falls clinic did counseling on Mondays and procedures on Thursdays, providing abortions just one day per week pre-pandemic.
 The practice isn’t big enough to hire a full-time doctor, and pro-choice doctors in the state are prohibited by their health system employers from providing abortion on the side, Stoesz said.
 So Planned Parenthood has flown in providers from other states ever since they took over the clinic in 1995.
 In recent years, Minnesota-based providers flew in on Monday morning and flew home that night, and again on Thursdays.